cullylarson/gums/readme.md

 ## Introduction

 The point of the game is to guess a 4-digit number.
 The game will randomly generate the number, and you use the numbered buttons to guess it.
-As you hit numbers, some LEDs will light up telling you how many numbers you've entered.
+As you press number buttons, some LEDs will light up telling you how many numbers you've entered.
 Once you enter four, a set of LEDs will tell you how many of the numbers are correct and another set of LEDs will tell you how many are ordered correctly.
-Once you get the order right, all the LEDs will flash.
+Once you get the order right, all the LEDs will flash (you won).

 ### Notes